 Hi Frugalistas!
 Jo is handing over this Singapore Airlines Business Class Review post to me to get the man’s view of traveling Singapore Airlines Business Class.
 We recently travelled Singapore Airlines Business Class Sydney to Singapore, Singapore to Paris and finally Singapore Airlines Business Class London to Singapore, before making the final leg home from Singapore to Sydney.
-Note, we travelled on Singapore Airlines Business Class in June 2022, while covid restrictions were active in most countries.

 Singapore Airlines Business Class on the ground

 In Sydney there was one Singapore Airlines First Class check in and two Singapore Airlines Business Class check ins open when we arrived.
 The queue for Business Class check had about 6 people ahead of us.
 Given the number of documents everyone had to show as part of the check in I thought it was reasonable for us to queue for 15mins or so.
 Everyone in the queue was talking to each other – I think we were all so excited to be travelling again.
 Jo had all our documents ready with our passports so when it was our turn the actual check in process was pretty quick.
 People ahead of us were using documents stored on the phone which seems to take much longer.

 When we travelled there was no Express Pass for Immigration and security in Sydney so we had to queue with everyone else.
 Fortunately it was not very busy and we were through in less than 10 minutes and on our way to the Singapore Airlines Business Lounge, Sydney.

 It was lunch time when we arrived at the lounge and I enjoyed the hot and cold buffet options that were available as well as the range of both alcoholic and non alcoholic drinks options.
 There was also a barista making proper coffee.
 While I didn’t have coffee I appreciated the option, and I noticed there were many guests enjoying one last cup of Australian coffee.